killianmuldoon/doca-platform/docs/spec/dpuserviceipam.md

 be that each node on the DPU cluster will have 2 Pods, one consumer and one producer.
 These Pods will have 2 interfaces each, one primary and a secondary using a Scalable Function (SF).
 The SFs will have an IP configured on them from the pool defined above, from the chunk that is allocated on the node.

+## Limitations

+- `DPUServiceIPAM` CRs must be created in `dpf-operator-system` namespace to take effect.